mohit-rathee/mohit-rathee/README.md

 # 🚀 Hey there, I'm Mohit! 👋

 My journey into the world of technology started with a single spark – creating a chat application.
 It was the perfect challenge that pushed me to think logically, design for efficiency, and infuse innovation.
-I even ventured into the realms of different ideas of providing.
+I even ventured into the realms of crazy ideas for solving problems in my way.

 As a first-year college student, my goal is simple: to choose the most interesting struggles in my life.
 That's why I'm constantly exploring different technologies, embracing the thrill of learning, and pushing the boundaries of what I can create.